The asymmetry of complete and constant width bodies in general normed spaces and the Jung constant: Pseudo-completeness and completeness

+Observe that we implicitely showed in the proof of Lemma \ref{l:JungComplete} that every completion of a set $K$ attaining equality in \eqref{eq:CompleteJung} is a Scott completion.

 Lemma \ref{l:JungComplete} implies that there always exists some simplex $S$ with $j(S)=j(\M^n)$.
 On the other hand $j(K) \ge 1/2$ for all $K$, with equality if $K=-K$.
-Hence $j$ may be seen as a kind of asymmetry measure, too.
-An asymmetry measure depending on the Minkowski space it is measured in, differently from the Minkowsky asymmetry, but measuring asymmetry with respect to the way we measure distances seems to make a certain sense.
+Hence $j$ may be understood a kind of asymmetry measure, too -- one that depends on the Minkowski space it is measured in.
+In this it differs from the Minkowsky asymmetry, but measuring asymmetry with respect to the way distances are measured within the space makes a certain sense to us.

-\begin{example} An extreme example are those Minkowski spaces $\M^n$ with $\B$ being a parallelotope, since this is equivalent to $\him(\B)=1$ \cite{SzN}.
-It follows from Proposition \ref{p:BM} that in that case $j(\M^n) =\frac 12 =j(\B)$.